 Cooler: Included with CPU

-Potential swaps: Nonetheless, for most buyers I'd recommend upgrading the core of this system to a Skylake, 6000-series Intel processor, Z170 motherboard and DDR4 RAM, so that you're much more future-proofed.
-The Intel Core i5-6600K from the top-end build plus the Asus Z170-A and RAM from the £1,000 system would fit the bill, which would bring the total cost of this Oculus system up to £970.
-If that's a bit much then you can go for the Intel i3-6100 or i5-6400 instead.
+Potential swaps: As of now, the best alternative would be to jump straight to upgrading the core of this system to a Skylake, 6000-series Intel processor, Z170 motherboard and DDR4 RAM, so that you're much more future-proofed.
+The Intel Core i5-6600K from the top-end build plus the ASrock motherboard and RAM from the £1,000 system would fit the bill, which would bring the total cost of this Oculus system up to £970.
+If that's a bit much then you can go for the Intel i3-6100 or i5-6400 instead, saving £50-£150.

-Otherwise, the most obvious swap would be to go for the AMD RX 480.
-It's not much faster than the GTX 970 but it does have a larger chunk of VRAM and is better suited for higher resolutions.
+Otherwise, the most obvious swap would be to go for the AMD RX 480 of GTX 1060.
+Neither is a huge amount faster than the GTX 970 but both have VR-centric software optimisations, and more video memory that's better suited for the high resolutions.